-For the homework assignment, students will find and read about a microbiology topic that they personally find fascinating and then write a 2- to 3-page paper.
-Students should search and research reliable sources to identify their microbiology topic, and then read and collect information from reliable sources on their chosen topic.
-Reliable sources include professional unbiased journalism and education organizations, professional scientific societies, peer-reviewed scientific publications in journals from major publishers.
+For the homework assignment, students will find and read about a microbiology topic that they personally find fascinating and then write a 2- to 3-page paper on the topic.
+Students should search and read reliable sources to identify their microbiology topic, and then read and collect information from reliable sources on their specific chosen topic.
+Reliable sources include professional unbiased journalism and education organizations, professional scientific societies, and peer-reviewed scientific publications in journals from major publishers.

 The assignment should have 2 or 3 paragraphs that introduce the topic and provide background or history, 2 or 3 paragraphs on recent knowledge or research related to the topic, 1 paragraph describing why the topic is significant and important, and 1 or 2 paragraphs stating where the topic is heading in the future.
 Students should include the references for their source(s) at the end of the assignment (usually 3 to 6 references).
-The HW assignment is expected to be 2 to 3 pages, single spaced, 11 pt.
+Any standard format for the citations and references is ok.
+The HW assignment is expected to be 2 to 3 pages (a little longer is fine), single spaced, 11 pt.
 Arial font (or equivalent).

 The HW should be submitted on Canvas as a docx, or pdf file.
 A spelling and grammar checker should be used, and the assignment should be carefully proofread.
-The homework assignment should be uploaded to Canvas Assignments (or possibly Gradescope) by 11:59 PM on the due date.
+The homework assignment should be uploaded to Canvas Assignments (or possibly Gradescope, I'll let you know) by 11:59 PM on the due date.
 Students must write their own HW independently and in their own words - no chegging.
 The assignment must be in the student's own words.
 Do not copy or plagiarize articles, web pages, or any other source.
 By submitting a homework assignment, students are certifying that it is exclusively their own work.
 Students can discuss topics with others, but all HW assignments are expected to be different from each other.
 Homework assignments will be automatically checked by Turnitin.com.

 BGGN 283 Graduate Students ONLY: Graduate students taking BGGN 283 have an additional requirement for the course that is directly related to their homework assignment.
-Graduate students will prepare a one paragraph (about 250 words) abstract based on their homework assignment and a 6- or 7-minute computer presentation that will be presented to the class in the last class period.
+Graduate students will prepare a one paragraph (about 250 words) abstract based on their homework assignment and a 6- or

+7-minute computer presentation that will be presented to the class during the last class period.
 The abstract should be uploaded to Canvas or emailed to the instructor by the Monday before the presentations for the class to read.
-For the presentations, the goal will be to educate the class on an interesting and important current microbiology topic.
-The presentations will be followed by questions from the class (3 to 4 minutes).
+For the presentations, the goal will be to introduce the class to an interesting and important current microbiology topic.
+The presentations will be followed by questions from the class (2 to 3 minutes).
 The presentations should include about 5 or 6 slides.
 A title and introduction (1 slide), background (1 or 2 slides), the importance/significance of the topic (1 or 2 slides), the current state of understanding (1 or 2 slides), and future directions or what needs to be done next (1 slide).
 Because the presentations are short, it will be important to limit the amount of information that is presented and to practice the presentation to check the timing.
 To avoid duplication of topics, graduate students should discuss their topics with each other and the instructor by 1 week before the homework assignment is due.